vivianew/star-wars-ui/README.md

 ## How to Run
 Please run both UI and Backend projects with `npm run dev` \
-It will launch UI at [http://localhost:9000](http://localhost:9000) to view it in the browser.
+It will launch UI at [http://localhost:9000](http://localhost:9000) to view it in the browser. \
+Find the backend here [star-wars-backend](https://github.com/vivianew/star-wars-be)

 Please add a `.env` file with:\
 BACKEND=http://localhost:8080/api/auth \